The Silent Rise Of The Female-Driven Economy

 Advertisement

-According to some estimates, women control 85% of consumer spending in the U.S. Why?
+According to some estimates, women control 85% of consumer spending in the US Why?
 Because your average woman makes purchases for herself, her husband or partner, her children and also her elderly parents.
 Women make 70% of major financial decisions for themselves and their families, everything from auto, home, and investment.
-In the U.S. alone, women control $14 trillion in assets or roughly 60% of personal wealth, which is expected to climb to $22 trillion in 2020.
-Globally, women control $36 trillion in total wealth.
+In the US alone, women control $£10.5 trillion in assets or roughly 60% of personal wealth, which is expected to climb to £16.5 trillion in 2020.
+Globally, women control £27 trillion in total wealth.

 Based on statistics released in 2015, women collectively represent the second largest economy in the world based on earned income vs GDP.
 This would seem like a logical assumption because women make up half the population, but due to a lack of data, this number undercounts female contribution to the global economy.
 These numbers don’t account for the fact that women are paid 25–40% less than men globally, and that your average woman does an estimated 4.5 hours of unpaid work daily (22.5 hours per week).
 In developing countries, women are doing as much as 10 times work as men, and according to a World Bank report, out of 173 economies, 100 have job-related restrictions that impact women.
 Adjusted for all of these factors, women would likely be the largest collective economic power on the planet — let that sink in.
 Now let one more piece of data sink in: Globally, only 50% of women participate in the formal economy.